 His posters encouraged young women to join the ATS, soldiers to volunteer for the Commandos and civilians to support the war effort.
 In addition to posters for the War Office, some of his most recognisable work, including the ‘Your Britain, Fight For It Now’ posters were designed for the Army Bureau of Current Affairs in an effort to raise morale and promote the idea of post war reform and progress.
 He also designed a series of powerful, striking posters for appeals to aid Europe’s Jews, a cause he was deeply connected to as a Jew.
 Games was demobilised in 1945 and enjoyed a long, successful civilian career, he died in 1996.

 The National Army Museum’s exhibition works hard to give a feel for not just the work but also the man and his motivations.
-Games’ wartime posters are extremely, unsurprising when most were covered or torn down after a few months, so it was a rare treat to see them in person, up close you get a sense of what it would have been like to see one on a barrack wall or a billboard 75 years ago.
-The exhibition also had some interesting interactive elements with a touch screen allowing visitors to create their own Games-style posters and also another screen with video interviews with Games’ daughter and people who knew him talking about his work.
+Games’ wartime posters are extremely rare, unsurprising when most were covered or torn down after a few months, so it was a treat to see them in person.
+Up close you get a sense of what it would have been like to see one on a barrack wall or a billboard 75 years ago.
+The exhibition also had some interesting interactive elements with a touch screen allowing visitors to create their own Games-style posters as well as another screen with video interviews with Games’ daughter and people who knew him talking about his work.

 Games’ work are not just pieces of art but also important historical objects that can help us understand what the war was like and what motivated people to fight.